darwinlau/CASPR/README.md

 ### optitoolbox Installation ###
 1. Go to the optitoolbox website <http://www.i2c2.aut.ac.nz/Wiki/OPTI/index.php/DL/DownloadOPTI> and download the latest version of the toolbox.
-2. Extract the downloaded folder (preferably into the *dependencies* subdirectory).
+2. Extract the downloaded folder.
 3. Open MATLAB into the directory of the extracted folder.
-4. Run opti_Install to finalise the installation.
+4. Run opti_Install.m to finalise the installation.